-I was a computer graphic designer for sixteen years, and an art educator for fourteen, my style involves vibrant colors, energetic brush strokes, and high contrast.
+I was a computer graphic designer for sixteen years, and an art educator for Seventeen, my style involves vibrant colors, energetic brush strokes, and high contrast.
 My journey is my art.

 In much of my working and community involvement, I learned I was capable of providing a nurturing counterbalance to the predominantly masculine terrain.
 I was a fighter; which was epitomized in my paintings using powerful brush strokes to portray women who were self confident, smart and substantial beings.